 Secondary data analyses should not be registered as separate clinical trials on the ISRCTN, but it is considered good practice to make information about such studies available on a publicly accessible register.
 Researchers are required to include a reference or link to the original data and trial registration number with any published findings.

 MRC Clinical Trials Review

-Each year, the MRC undertakes a review of the clinical trials that it funds to assess compliance with the MRC policy on open research data.
+Each year, MRC undertakes a review of the clinical trials that it funds to assess compliance with the MRC policy on open research data.

 Contact for more information

 If you have any queries about policies related to research involving human participants, email: email@example.com

 Last updated: 17 August 2023